dessa-oss/Image-segmentation-tutorial/README.md

 ## Build Docker Image

-The motivation of building customized image is to avoid reinstall packages listed in the requirements.txt overtime.
+The motivation of building customized image is to avoid reinstall packages listed in the requirements.txt repeatedly.
 ```bash
 docker build . --tag image_seg:atlas
 ```